docker-archive/birthdaysite/content/contributing/graphics.md

 +++

 One area where open source projects traditionally lack is in the visual and graphical expertise.
-Browsing github will demonstrate that documentation and projects sorely lack good logos, illustrations and other graphics help.
-If you have graphical talents, open source needs them!
+Browse GitHub, you'll see many projects suffering from lame logos, iffy illustrations, and sad CSS.
+If you have graphical talents, open source needs them and so do we!

+**Fact**: Docker's own Moby Dock logo was contributed by a member of our community.

 # What is a graphic

-A graphic can be anything from a mascot for the project (like our Moby Dock, contributed by a member of our community), or a diagram to make the a concept more clear.

-Here’s a list of suggestions:
+A graphic can be anything from a mascot for the project or a diagram to make the a concept more clear.
+Here’s a list of suggested visual/graphical things you can tackle:

-* Finding new ways to improve the user experience
-* Improving copy
-* Choosing a better typeface
-* Creating a logo
+* Use Illustrator, Photoshop, or similar to suggest a redesign of a Docker UI.
-* Coming up with a new design/layout for components or even the entire application/site
+* Suggest a better typeface for the <a href="https://blog.docker.com" target="_blank">Docker Blog</a>.
+* Create a <a href="http://goo.gl/s83L3D" target="_blank">Gordon logo</a> in the style of the Docker logo or your own style.
+* Search the documentation for <a href="http://docs.docker.com/project/make-a-contribution/" target="_blank">existing</a> but <a href="http://docs.docker.com/introduction/understanding-docker/#what-is-dockers-architecture" target="_blank">poorly executed graphics</a> and improve them.
 * Coming up with alternative themes
-* Critiquing the layout / flow

-# How to write a graphic
+# How to contribute graphics

+1. Create the graphic or other artwork.

-Illustrations can be created in any application but should be released along with the source file for that image.
-This could be a PSD, a AI, or SVG file.
+	You can create an illustrations in any application.
+The source file for that image could be a PSD, a AI, or SVG file.
+Of course, you also might just submit a CSS file if it fits the task you took on.

+2. <a href="License the output" target="_blank">License the output</a> to Docker.

+3. Optionally, write `README.txt` file to accompany your work.

-If the image is appropriate to place in a specific documentation page then please add the image (+ source) to the documentation repo.
+	If the image is appropriate to place in a specific documentation page, email us the image source.   to us at bd then please add the image (+ source) to the documentation repo.

-If a graphic doesn’t have a clear home then please publish it under a open source license or a creative commons license so that we can use it in the project.
-Please post on the contribution forum a link to your work so the entire community can benefit from it.
+3. Submit the source files and the signed license to our birthday forum.